-ARIA is an R&D funding agency built to unlock scientific and technological breakthroughs which could benefit everyone.
+ARIA is an R&D funding agency built to unlock scientific and technological breakthroughs that benefit everyone.

 Many of society’s most important advances have stemmed from those with the foresight to pursue new capabilities that most believed to be unattainable.